-Video and article dealing with professional sales attitude and sales mindset.
-What professional selling is all about.
+Video and article dealing with sales ethics, sales attitude, and sales mindset.
+What professional selling is about.

 What is selling all about?

-Despite many sellers having this mindset potential customers are wary, perhaps for good reason.
+Despite many sellers having this mindset, potential customers are wary and perhaps for good reason.
 There are those who care little for the true value of a thing to a buyer.
 Instead they focus on the money or some other self serving return.
 These people may also be known as sellers.

 No seller can influence buyers without their permission and most buyers are consciously or unconsciously cautious about allowing a seller influence.
 Another way of describing such permission is Trust.